taier/Indie-Games-Helper/README.md

 3. In App Purchase
 4. Sharing

 in iOS apps.
 If you've used something from that list before, you know how much time and effort it takes to make it work.
-With this framework it can be done in a few minutes.
+With this framework, it can be done in a few minutes.

 ## Usage
   1. Take lib folder form this Demo Project